Integrity and

 you experience after riding in a motor vehicle might seem to relieve the

 anxiety.
-But they might only add compensating or compatible feelings and ideas
+But they might only add compensating or compatible feelings to the

-to the experience of riding in a motor vehicle.
-Even the sounds of motor
+experience of riding in a motor vehicle.
+Even the sounds of motor traffic and

 Your personal wisdom and sensitivity to other

-people might be severely dulled when you arrive at your destination until you
+people might be severely dulled after you have travelled by motor vehicle until

-find relief in calm and sufficient rest.
+you find relief in calm and rest.
 The habits that you

 develop to maintain your calm and clarity within the influence of motor travel